 This is where we are, I thought.
 But when they're older ....

 "Uh-oh, stop right there, missy," I told myself.
 "Don't start playing, 'When they're older,' because it's a lose-lose proposition."

 "When they're older" is the trap that entices you to long for a different stage of life.
-I've sometimes fallen into it, but it's not a good place to live.
+I sometimes fall into it, but it's not a good place to live.
 Because, you see, if I live my entire life in the "When They're Older" trap, before I know it, they'll be older.
 And they'll be gone.

-It goes something like this, looking back to infancy:
+It goes something like this, starting back in infancy:

 When she's older, she won't wake me up every night.

 (But she also won't coo and gurgle in that delicious way.
 She won't linger at nursing and enclose me in her eyes, telling me I'm her reason for being.)

 When she's older, I won't need to carry her everywhere and then my back won't ache all the time.